 Old Fort Harrod State Park schedules school field trips year-round.
 Interpreters dressed in period correct clothing are at the park from April 16 through October 31.
 The museum and gift shop are open Wednesday - Sunday from April 1 through Oct.
 31. Admission to Old Fort Harrod State Park and the Mansion Museum is $3 per student and $4 for adults in groups of 20 or more - and school personnel and bus drivers are admitted free.
 For more information call 859/734-3314 Monday – Friday.

 Tompkinsville, KY 42167

 Old Mulkey Meetinghouse State Historic Site can provide a variety of educational programs for visitors of all ages.
 Popular activities include the park led history of the Meetinghouse and the Observation Hike.
 Self-guided tours of the Meetinghouse, as well as the Activities Trail, the park quest, or cemetery search can be completed at your own pace.
 A variety of activities can be customized for teen retreats, corporate outings, and extended school visits.
 Enjoy one of the many picnic areas located throughout the park, the horseshoe pits, basketball and four-square courts and large playground.
 Corn toss boards can be checked out from the park office.
 There is also a large shelter available for use.
 The park is open daily April 1st-Nov.
 15th with reduced hours the remainder of the year.
-Special programs can be scheduled by contacting Sheila Rush at 270-487-8481.
+Special programs can be scheduled by calling 270-487-8481.
 Fees vary dependent upon program.